 Unstable Print Surface

 If the printer is not placed on a smooth surface, then you might witness it is moving during the printing process because of the pumping action of the motor.
-This could become the reason for the display of vertical lines on the 3D print surface or ripples on a straight wall.
+This could become the reason for the display of vertical lines on the 3D print surface or vertical ripples on a straight wall.

 How to Fix 3D Print Walls That Have Vertical Lines/Artifacts?